Recalling Past Wisdom: Proverbs from Around the World

 "To wash a pig with soap is a waste of time and soap."

 – Spanish Proverb

 Meaning: Avoid unnecessary work

 Numerous tasks find their way onto our desks during the course of the week.
 We all know to rank those tasks in order of importance: starting first with the critical work that needs to be completed urgently and attentively, and moving onto the other, less urgent group of tasks that can be completed when you have a spare moment.
 This Spanish proverb features a third group of tasks just not necessary.
 Washing a pig with soap is arguable a waste of both soap and time.
 In the same way, completing unnecessary tasks wastes time and causes frustration.
 The trick is to be learn to swiftly identify and eradicate these unproductive tasks, freeing up more time to focus on the work the really matters for your business success.

-"Fall down seven times, get up eight"
+"If you fall down seven times, get up eight."

 – Japanese Proverb